Elisabeth Goth: Horses

 Goth was involved with horses from a young age and considered them a constant in her life, since her parents' relationship was often strained, before they ultimately divorced, and they moved across the United States multiple times.
 Her grandparents owned hunt seat and show jumping horses, her great-aunt had American Saddlebreds, and another relative had Hackneys.
 Goth herself began riding horses at the age of four, when her parents signed her up for lessons with Bill Gobie of Rancho Santa Fe, California.
 At seven years old she began taking lessons at Bobbin Hollow Equestrian Center in Amherst, Massachusetts.
-She got her first horse, a Morgan mare, at 10 and began showing her in small horse shows.
+She got her first horse, a Morgan mare, at the age of 10 and began showing her in small horse shows.

-In 1986 Goth focused on American Saddlebreds.
+In 1986, Goth focused on American Saddlebreds.
 She purchased Visser Stables, located at Versailles, Kentucky, and a number of horses.
 She owns over 20 broodmares.

-In 2000 Goth was awarded the Lurline Roth Sportsmanship Award.
+In 2000, Goth was awarded the Lurline Roth Sportsmanship Award.

-In 2007 Goth sponsored the Junior Exhibitor Driving Challenge in the American Royal Horse Show.
+In 2007, Goth sponsored the Junior Exhibitor Driving Challenge in the American Royal Horse Show.
 The purpose of challenge was to promote fine harness driving among youth.
 In 2012 she was American Saddlebred Horse Association (ASHA) Breeder of the Year.

 Goth and the horse Bravo Blue won the Ladies Five-Gaited Gelding World's Championship in 2014's World's Championship Horse Show.

 Goth had major accomplishments in 2015.
 She won Championships in multiple horse shows and was named United States Equestrian Federation Equestrian of the Year.
 She was also given the C. J. Cronin Trophy.

 Additionally, she and Bravo Blue won the Reserve Five-Gaited World's Grand Championship.
-In 2016 Goth won the Reserve Five-Gaited World's Grand Championship on the mare Fox Grape's The Tiger Lily.
+In 2016, Goth won the Reserve Five-Gaited World's Grand Championship on the mare Fox Grape's The Tiger Lily.

-In 2017 Goth's three-gaited mare Lady Mandolin was ridden by Kate Harvey Codeanne in the ASHA Triple Crown Challenge.
+In 2017, Goth's three-gaited mare Lady Mandolin was ridden by Kate Harvey Codeanne in the ASHA Triple Crown Challenge.
 It consisted of a competition between riders who had previously won the Saddle Seat Equitation Triple Crown.
 Codeanne and Lady Mandolin won.

-The same year Goth won two titles in the World's Championship Horse Show.
+In the same year, Goth won two titles in the World's Championship Horse Show.
 Riding her previous reserve winner Fox Grape's The Tiger Lily, she won Amateur Five-Gaited World's Champion of Champions, while driving Here Comes the Boom she took the Fine Harness World's Grand Championship.
 Goth is the vice president of the United States Equestrian Federation and is on the board of the American Saddlebred Horse Association.